Skip to content

 Register-Based Labour Force Statistics

-The purpose of the RAS statistic is to provide a description of the Danish population's affiliation to the labour market.
-The affiliation is compiled at the end of November and is published annually.
-The first time RAS was published it concerned the populations connection to the labour market end November 1980.
+The purpose of the Register-Based Labour Force Statistics (RAS) is to measure the population’s primary attachment to the labour market.
+This attachment is recorded at the end of November and compiled once a year.
+The first RAS compilation was made at the end of November 1980.

 Statistical presentation